lukekarrys/resume/src/index.md

 #### Developed frontend and backend solutions for small business clients using PHP and JavaScript

-- Created custom season ticketing web applicatioin for local theaters
+- Created custom season ticketing web application for local theaters
 - Developed template editor for clients to customize off-the-shelf small business sites

 ## Education

 ### University of Advancing Technology – Sep 2005-Dec 2008

-#### Bachelor of Science (Cum Ladue) in Software Engineering with an emphasis in Web Programming
+#### Bachelor of Science (Cum Laude) in Software Engineering with an emphasis in Web Programming